A Thailand blog greets all Flemish people

 That no Flemish person has actually thought of writing something about July 11 on the blog.

-As for “the question of why 'Ollanders' are able to sell that tasteless barley beer all over the world and why those undeniably delicious Belgian beers are so overshadowed in terms of turnover.”
+As for “the question of why 'Ollanders' are able to sell that tasteless barley liquor all over the world and why those undeniably delicious Belgian beers are so in the shadows in terms of turnover.”

 We Belgians opt for quality instead of quantity.
 We prefer to keep the best for ourselves.